 The rider slipped from her dragon’s back.
 Dorelle could hear her stride across a hard floor, then a light flickered.
 Moments later, the rays from a lantern illuminated a large cavern.
 It looked like rock, but it was too regular to be a cave.

-We’re in the Dragon Tower, Kranis explained.
+We’re inside the Dragon Tower, Kranis explained.

 “Come.
 I hope you don’t mind sharing a bed for the night.”

 Dorelle was too tired to care.
 “Not at all.”
 She stumbled after the dragonrider carrying the lantern and blinked when the woman pulled aside a drape.

 The bed looked wide and inviting.
 Dorelle simply sat on the edge and pulled her boots off.

 “That’s the girl”.

 Dorelle realized the dragonrider had done the same.
 Soon, she was curled up under a blanket, while Hinesi grabbed a second one.

 “Sleep well,” she said, and Dorelle mumbled an answer, just as her eyes fell shut.

 Wake up, a voice said in Dorelle’s mind, and joy filled her the moment she remembered that it was Kranis talking to her.
 A dragon!